 strings.

-.
-Remember that the array starts at index 0
+at index 4.
+Remember that the array starts at index 0, so index 4 is actually

 so they're all undefined.
 But in counting the length of the array, the computer counts